 In November 2018, Dark Heart, a six part serial, starring Tom Riley, Miranda Raison and Charlotte Riley, aired on TV, to a first night audience of over seven million.

-Following delays due to Covid 19, filming was finally completed on Unforgotten 4 and Innocent 2 in late 2020 and both shows will air in the spring of 2021.
-Nicola Walker and Sanjeev Bhaskar reprise their roles in Unforgotten and are joined by Susan Lynch, Phaldut Sharma, Liz White, Andy Nyman and Dame Sheila Hancock.
-Innocent 2 will star Katherine Kelly, Shaun Dooley, Priyanga Burford and Jamie Bamber.
+Following delays due to Covid 19, filming was finally completed on Unforgotten 4 in late 2020 and it finally broadcast on the February 22nd 2021.
+Nicola Walker and Sanjeev Bhaskar reprised their roles and were joined by Susan Lynch, Phaldut Sharma, Liz White, Andy Nyman and Dame Sheila Hancock.
+The show was once again the recipient of multiple five star reviews across all media.
+It averaged a whopping 9.6 million viewers across the series, an increase of over two and a half million on series three.

 Lang has talked at, amongst others, Bafta, The BFI, The London Film Academy, Bournemouth, Chichester and Staffordshire University, and been invited to talk at TV festivals across Europe, including in France, Belgium and Spain.